Hi friend and Welcome to my humble abode!

 Who these headphones benefit?

 The HD 380’s are sort of a mixed bag.
-They are pretty neutral, but do have some warmth.
-They are built solidly, but have some issues with the ear-cup material.
-The vice-grip prevalent in the 280’s is improved, but still clamps pretty tight at first.
-Overall, their sound isolation is as close to noise cancelling as you’ll find, but they aren’t worth more than $115.00 in the eyes of many.
+They are pretty neutral but do have some warmth.
+They are built solidly but have some issues with the ear-cup material.
+The vice-grip prevalent in the 280s is improved but still clamps pretty tight at first.
+Overall, their sound isolation is as close to noise-canceling as you’ll find, but they aren’t worth the asking price in the eyes of many.

 The Sennheiser HD 558